CDL Training in California

 - Interstate, highway, city, and mountain driving

-As of February 7, 2022, the Federal Motor Carrier Safety Administration (FMCSA) enacted Entry-Level Driver Training requirements that require anyone planning to get their CDL Class A or B to attend a training program listed on their Training Provider Registry.
+As of February 7, 2022, the Federal Motor Carrier Safety Administration (FMCSA) requires anyone planning to get their CDL Class A or B to attend a training program listed on their Training Provider Registry.

 How Much Does CDL Training Cost in California?

-The cost of CDL training programs in California can vary substantially—from free to several thousand dollars—based on the type of school.
+The cost of CDL training programs in California can vary substantially—from free to several thousand dollarsl.
 At the lowest end of the out-of-pocket cost spectrum, individuals can choose company-paid CDL training in exchange for working with the employer for a set amount of time after earning their CDL.

 College of the Redwoods is a more expensive option, charging $4,295 for its truck driving training program.
-A more mid-grade option in terms of cost is Truck Driver Academy.
-Students who make a one-time payment owe $3,000 for their CDL training, while those using a payment plan must pay $3,500.
+A mid-grade option in terms of cost is Truck Driver Academy.
+Students who make a one-time payment owe $3,000 for their CDL training, while those using a payment plan owe $3,500.

-When looking at prospective programs, consider that community colleges typically charge less than independent private schools.
+When looking at prospective programs, remember community colleges typically charge less than independent private schools.

 How Long Does It Take to Get a Class A CDL in California?

-Most CDL training programs in California take between six and eight weeks to complete and include both practical and theoretical learning.
+Most CDL training programs in California take between six and eight weeks.
 After completing these programs or while enrolled, students apply for a commercial learner’s permit (CLP) and pass the knowledge test.
 You must then hold your CLP for at least 14 days before taking the skills test.

 How to Pay for Truck Driving School in California

 The California Trucking Association (CTA) also offers the TUFSOB scholarship to students looking to attend college or trade school.
-All ages qualify, but a CTA member company must sponsor applicants.
+While all ages qualify, a CTA member company must sponsor applicants.

 How to Choose the Best CDL Training Program

-Before investing substantial time and money into a CDL training program, it’s wise for prospective truck drivers to take the time to find the best options for their needs.
+Before investing time and money into a CDL training program, find the best options for your needs.

 When considering a program, look at things like Google and Yelp reviews to see what others say about their experience.
-Also, ask for contact information for alumni, or look for them on LinkedIn, to ask about their training and whether they would recommend the school to others.
-You can inquire about any perks available at various CDL schools, such as a third-party testing status that can help expedite the process.
+Also, attempt to contact alumni to ask about their training and whether they would recommend the school.

 Resources for Truck Driving Students in California